corda/corda-runtime-os/PluginGuidelines.md

 ```

 Finally we come to the plugin entry point, this is the class that is picked up and loaded into the host as the plugins main code.
-- `@Extension` allows pf4j to identify this class as an extension point of the plugin and load it to the host.
+- `@Extension` — allows pf4j to identify this class as an extension point of the plugin and load it to the host.
-- `@CommandLine.Command` - tells picocli that this class is a command line command called 'example'
+- `@CommandLine.Command` - indicates to picocli that this class is a command line command, called 'example' in this case.
 - `class PluginEntryPoint : CordaCliPlugin` - CordaCliPlugin is needed for the host to identify that this is the plugin.

-## Adding SubCommands
+## Subcommands

-Sub commands can be created as the usually would be in picocli you can find more info [https://picocli.info/#_introduction](here)
+Subcommands can be created as standard in picocli.
+You can find more information [https://picocli.info/#_introduction](here).

-### Presenting output to the user / Logging
+## Output and Logging

-By default all System out and system err is captured by the hosts logging framework and logged.
+By default, `system out` and `system err` are captured by the logging framework of the host and logged.
-These loggers are named `SystemOut` and `SystemErr`, should you need to access them they can be retrieved like this:
+These loggers are named `SystemOut` and `SystemErr`.
+Should you need to access them they can be retrieved as follows:

 ```kotlin
 val sysOut: Logger = LoggerFactory.getLogger("SystemOut")